 - Orion: “Coming as light,” the Prince of Light;

-- Rigel: “The foot that crushes” [the serpent], and
+- Rigel: “The foot that crushes” [the serpent];

-- Betelgeuse: “The coming of the branch” representing “the shoot from the stump of Jesse” (Isa.
+- Betelgeuse: “The coming of the branch,” which represents “the shoot from the stump of Jesse” (Isa.
 11:1);

-- Bellatrix: “Swiftly destroying,” the Prince who avenges his people; and
+- Bellatrix: “Swiftly destroying,” who is the prince who avenges his people; and

-- Al Nitak: “The wounded,” who redeems his people.
+- Al Nitak: “The wounded,” the One who redeems his people.

-In fact, the 24 brightest stars seen from Earth, are referenced in verses from Genesis to Revelation.
+In fact, the 24 brightest stars seen from Earth, are referenced in verses from Genesis to Revelation, Seiss points out.

 These constellations are undeniably evident to everyone, Seiss argues, as does David throughout the Psalms.

-The twelve signs of the Zodiac mark something significant about specific periods of time.
-Avah, Hebrew for “signs,”and Moed, Hebrew for “seasons,” indicate that the stars mark something fixed and/or appointed– specifically prophetic and historical events.
+The twelve signs of the Solar Zodiac mark something significant about specific periods of time.
+Avah, Hebrew for “signs,”and Moed, Hebrew for “seasons,” indicate that the stars mark something fixed and/or appointed– specific to history.